reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 store.dispatch(incrementAsync(5))
 ```

-However, thunks require a special kind of addon called _middleware_ to be added to the Redux store when it's created.
-Fortunately, Redux Toolkit's `configureStore` function already sets that up for us automatically, so we can go ahead and use this.
+However, using thunks requires that the `redux-thunk` _middleware_ (a type of plugin for Redux) be added to the Redux store when it's created.
+Fortunately, Redux Toolkit's `configureStore` function already sets that up for us automatically, so we can go ahead and use thunks here.

 When you need to make AJAX calls to fetch data from the server, you can put that call in a thunk.
 Here's an example that's written a bit longer, so you can see how it's defined: